MuriloZangari/JobsSalaryDataScience/Jobs_Salary_Data_Science.md

   - [6.5 How does the work setting influence the Entry-level Data Analyst’s salary?](#65-how-does-the-work-setting-influence-the-entry-level-data-analysts-salary)
-  - [6.6 Scenario: Data Analysts profession in the United States](#66-scenario-data-analysts-profession-in-the-united-states)
+  - [6.6 Scenario: Data Analysis career in the United States](#66-scenario-data-analysis-career-in-the-united-states)
 - [7 Key Insights and
   Recommendations:](#7-key-insights-and-recommendations)